 Below is a selection of personal and professional projects ranging from small experiments to larger installations.
-These projects range from 2009-2016 in no particular order, and include work from Obscura, Bot & Dolly, Google, Skrillex, and IDEO.
-My focus since 2016 has been building Lightform (not documented here), which can be viewed at lightform.com
+These projects range from 2009-2018 in no particular order, and include work for Obscura Digital, Bot & Dolly, Google, Skrillex, Lightform, and IDEO.
+My full-time focus since 2016 has been building Lightform, which can be viewed at lightform.com.

 ACME was an experiential retail lab that explored new ways for people to interact with Google products in physical spaces.